Writing Literature Reviews

 ways to add interpretation to what you say about your sources

-language you can use to comment on the studies you're summarizing and synthesizing
+language to use to comment on the studies you're summarizing and synthesizing

 examples of literature review synthesis